 At the closing date of these financial statements, the Company has derivative contracts to secure obligations with the public issued in U.S. dollars for USD 300 million, to convert these obligations into Chilean pesos indexed by the Consumer Price Index (UF) maturing in 2050.
-Additionally, there are derivative contracts to secure obligations with the public issued in Swiss frances for an amount of CHF 170 million to convert this obligation into Brazilian reais maturing in 2028.
+Additionally, there are derivative contracts to secure obligations with the public issued in Swiss francs for an amount of CHF 170 million to convert this obligation into Brazilian reais maturing in 2028.

-The valuation of the first contract at fair value results in a non-current liability of ThCh\$ 22,237,213, as of the closing date of the financial statements (non-current liability of ThCh\$ 52,449,925 as of December 31, 2023), while the valuation of the second contract at fair value results in a non-current liability of ThCh\$ 1,173,326 (non-current asset of ThCh\$ 7,935,525, as of December 31, 2023).
+The valuation of the first contract at fair value results in a non-current liability of ThCh\$ 52,489,925 as of December 31, 2023), while the valuation of the second contract at fair value results in a non-current asset of ThCh\$ 41,202,259 (non-current asset of ThCh\$ 7,935,525, as of December 31, 2023)

-The amount of exchange differences recognized in the statement of income related to financial liabilities in U.S. dollars and Swiss frances is absorbed by the amounts recognized under comprehensive income.
+The amount of exchange differences recognized in the statement of income related to financial liabilities in U.S. dollars and Swiss francs is absorbed by the amounts recognized under comprehensive income.